-The Earthquake Mini Cultivator is a valuable tool for ensuring your soil is in prime condition for planting season.
-It’s a gas-powered tiller, which means you don't have to rely on an extension cord to reach your garden.
-It cuts into soil 6 inches deep and 10 inches wide.
-While this isn't as deep or wide as other tillers featured in our lineup, it should still meet the needs of those with a small garden.
+The Earthquake MC33 Mini Cultivator is a valuable tool for ensuring your soil is in prime condition for planting season.
+It's an older model, but has stood the test of time, and remains a good buy today.
+It’s a gas-powered tiller, which means you don't have to rely on an extension cord to reach your garden, and it cuts into soil to create trenches that are six inches deep and ten inches wide.
+While this isn't as deep or wide as other models featured in our lineup of the best tillers (opens in new tab), it should still meet the needs of those with a small garden.
+There is a setting for six-inch wide trenches too, if you're looking to cultivate.

 As with all the rototillers featured in our buying guide, you must assemble this unit first before you can use it.
 It's a relatively simple affair if you follow the instructions properly.
 The user manual provides easy-to-follow, step-by-step instructions on how to put it together.
 There are no special tools required because you can attach and tighten the bolts and wing nuts by hand.